cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 3. [Notebooks](https://github.com/cstohlmann/oea-at-risk-package/tree/main/Chronic_Absenteeism/notebooks): For cleaning, processing, anonymizing/pseudonymizing, and curating data within the data lake.
 4. [Pipelines](https://github.com/cstohlmann/oea-at-risk-package/tree/main/Chronic_Absenteeism/pipelines): For an overarching picture of the processes used to create/train the machine learning model, and push respective data points to the dashboard template(s).
 5. [PowerBI templates](https://github.com/cstohlmann/oea-at-risk-package/tree/main/Chronic_Absenteeism/powerbi): For exploring, visualizing, and deriving insights from the data.

-This data was combined to provided insights into:

 # Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](https://github.com/microsoft/OpenEduAnalytics/blob/main/LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE](https://github.com/microsoft/OpenEduAnalytics/blob/main/LICENSE-CODE) file.